5 Day London Itinerary | Spend an Epic 5 Days In London

 To see plants from every corner of the world, some even near extinction, then visit the iconic Palm House at Kew Gardens, which has the climate of a rainforest inside or the exquisite Temperate House.

-The Kew Gardens, loved by Londoner’s and should definitely be on your Itinerary for London.
+The Kew Gardens are loved by local Londoners and should definitely be on your itinerary of London.

 Sir John Soane’s Museum